LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/GettingStartedWithBotBuilding/dialogs-patterns.md

     By adding wildcards (e.g., `hi *` or `hello *`) you can allow for broader matches like “hi there” or “hello my friend”.
 Using parentheses and pipes allows you to specify a series of alternates.
 For instance, `(hi|hello|hey)*` will match “hi”, “hello there” and “hey you”.

+    {: .important}
-    **Note**: Patterns are a great way to create hard-coded logic in your bot while you build out the design.
+    Patterns are a great way to create hard-coded logic in your bot while you build out the design.
 As your bot grows, you’ll want to incorporate Natural Language Understanding to provide a more conversational experience for your users.
 Our next section on Intents and Entities will serve as an introduction to these topics.

 4. Click the patterns (green button).
 On the Patterns & Intent tab in the Interaction Settings window, add some more patterns (e.g., “hiya”, “ciao”, “hola”).
 Then click **Save**.